ontop/obda-mixer/docs/v1.2.0/Quick Start Guide.md

 mappings-file resources/npd.obda
 owl-file resources/npd.owl
 queries-dir resources/Templates
+log-file resources/statsMixer.csv
-log-path resources
+resources
 driver-class com.mysql.jdbc.Driver
 ~~~

-Such parameters tells `obda-mixer` how to access the database, and where to find the files necessary to its execution.
+Such parameters tells `obda-mixer` how to access the database, where to find the files necessary to its execution, and to log the results in the file `statsMixer.csv`.
 For detailed information on the configuration file, please refer to the [Setup page](setup).

-### Run!!
+### Run

-That's it.
-Just run through
+Run `obda-mixer` through:

 ~~~
 java -jar obda-mixer.jar --conf=resources/configuration.conf